Why KPIs Are Different in Aviation Safety Management Systems?

 - Signs of Good KPIs in Aviation SMS

 Here is a quick side note: key performance indicators are the same as safety performance indicators (SPIs).
 SPIs are a subset of all of an organization's KPIs; however, SPIs focus on safety elements.
-If you have an integrated safety and quality management system (QSMS), then you will probably call these performance indicators as "KPIs."
+If you have an integrated safety and quality management system (QSMS), then you will probably call these performance indicators "KPIs."

 Whenever there is any confusion between KPIs and SPIs in the aviation SMS context, I would personally use SPIs.

 KPI = SPI